-To learn more about DHR trainings and team building workshops, visit: https://sfdhr.org/classes-and-training
+- Learn more about DHR trainings and team building workshops

-To learn more about DHR’s Managing Implicit Bias course, visit: https://sfdhr.org/managing-implicit-bias-creating-awareness-and-building-inclusion
+- Learn more about DHR’s Managing Implicit Bias course

 DHR’s Instructional Design team collaborates with subject matter experts in DHR and other City departments to create eLearning modules that help City employees understand important citywide policies and expectations such as the City’s telecommuting policies, workplace ergonomic standards, performance management processes, and COVID-19 health and safety protocols.
 DHR’s Instructional Design team has also created important eLearning modules like Introduction to Implicit Bias and Fairness In Hiring that reinforce expectations for a fair and inclusive workplace within the City and County of San Francisco.
 DHR’s eLearning modules are accessible to all City employees through the City’s learning management system, SF Learning.

-To learn more about DHR’s eLearning modules and workplace online training requirements, visit: https://sfdhr.org/workplace-online-training
+To learn more about DHR’s eLearning modules and workplace online training requirements, visit the Workplace Online Training page.

-DHR Workforce Development produces a bi-montly newsletter that highlights various ongoing efforts of our division:
+DHR Workforce Development produces a bi-monthly newsletter that highlights various ongoing efforts of our division.
+Learn more.